rephorm/ios-ssh-askpass/README.md

   * `DISPLAY` must be set (to any value)
   * Either:
    - /usr/libexec/ssh-askpass must be linked to ios-ssh-askpass OR
-   - `SSH_ASKPASS` is set to the fullpath of `ios-ssh-askpass`
+   - `SSH_ASKPASS` must be set to the fullpath of `ios-ssh-askpass`
-  * `ssh-add` is run without a tty (or with stdin redirected to `/dev/null`)
+  * `ssh-add` must be run without a tty (or with stdin redirected to `/dev/null`)

 When the above requirements are met, the passphrase is requested from the user by displaying a modal alert.
 If it is incorrectly entered, the user is given a second chance.
+After a second failure, ssh-add exits with an error code.

 Detecting an existing ssh-agent
 -------------------------------